Publications

 Research In Progress (sorted alphabetically)

-- Evaluating the Impact of Voucher Programs on Students in Participating Private Schools: A Mixed Methodology Approach (with Joseph Waddington)
+- Evaluating the Impact of Voucher Programs on Incumbent Students in Participating Private Schools (with Joseph Waddington)

-- The Free Tuition Laws and Their Impact on Education Attainment in the 20th Century (with Christopher Monjares)
+- The Free Tuition Laws and Their Impact on Education Attainment in the 20th Century (with Christopher Monjaras)

 - The Non-Labor Impacts of GED Receipt (with Antionette Strotter)